Kaggle/kaggle-api/README.md

 Beta release - Kaggle reserves the right to modify the API functionality currently offered.

+IMPORTANT: Competitions submissions using an API version prior to 1.5.0 may not work.
+If you are encountering difficulties with submitting to competitions, please check your version with `kaggle --version`.
+If it is below 1.5.0, please update with `pip install kaggle --upgrade`.

 ## Installation

 Ensure you have Python 3 and the package manager `pip` installed.